ericstrobl/ericstrobl.github.io/_pages/about.md

 - Strobl, Eric V. "Consistent differential effects of bupropion and mirtazapine in major depression."
 Journal of Affective Disorders 388 (2025): 119551.

 Using our Supervised Varimax algorithm, I identified consistent and clinically meaningful differential effects between bupropion and mirtazapine---addressing a long-standing gap where randomized trials have struggled to separate these medications despite clear differences in clinical practice.
-- Strobl, Eric V. "Unique Behavior Profiles that Specify Mental Distress in Autism." medRxiv (2025): 2025-02.
+- Strobl, Eric V. "Unique Behavior Profiles that Specify Mental Distress in Autism."
+Journal of Autism and Developmental Disorders (in press)

 I linked caregiver-observed behavior patterns to specific forms of mental distress, enabling more precise clinical interpretation for patients who cannot reliably communicate internal states and revealing autism-specific internalizing and externalizing profiles.
 I further organized these interpretations into clinician-familiar diagnostic categories to facilitate translation to routine practice.
 - Strobl, Eric V., and Semmie Kim.
 2026.
 “Learning Outcomes That Maximally Differentiate Psychiatric Treatments,” International Journal of Methods in Psychiatric Research: e70074.